Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits

 As illustrated in Table ~\ref{tab:alignment}, we evaluate the performance of data sources and exploits in assessing affected vulnerability versions.
 Based on this analysis, we draw the following conclusions:

 \textbf{Exploits perform well in identifying affected versions against major data sources.} Overall, exploits achieve a version-level recall of 83.0\% in detecting affected versions.
-Notably, this performance surpasses four out of the five widely used databases, trailing only behind Snyk (91.4\%).
+Notably, this performance surpasses four out of the five widely used databases, trailing only behind Snyk (91.5\%).
 Crucially, this performance is robust across library scales, as the CVE-level recall (81.4\%) and Library-level recall (79.9\%) closely align with the Version-level recall, demonstrating that the high applicability is observed across diverse vulnerabilities and libraries, rather than being dominated by a few libraries with extensive version histories.

-\textbf{Exploits demonstrate significantly lower false positive rates compared to common databases.} Among the 12,018 versions identified as vulnerable, exploits incurred only 89 false positives, achieving a precision of 99.4\%.
+\textbf{Exploits demonstrate significantly lower false positive rates compared to common databases.} Among the 12,020 versions identified as vulnerable, exploits incurred only 89 false positives, achieving a precision of 99.3\%.
 In contrast, all compared data sources exhibit varying degrees of false positives.
 Even compared to Veracode, which achieves the highest precision, exploits demonstrate a 5.4\% improvement in precision.
-This increase in precision reduces the manual effort required for developers to verify the actual impact of vulnerabilities.
+This increase in precision reduces the effort required to verify the impact.

 \textbf{Exploits reveal five types of version omissions in data sources.} To evaluate the specific types of inaccuracies in vulnerability databases that can be uncovered by exploit execution, we focused our analysis on Snyk, which demonstrated the best performance among the evaluated databases.
 Even in the best-performing source, we find 1,104 affected versions confirmed through exploit reproduction are still overlooked, demonstrating that exploits can reveal affected versions missing from these sources.
 We categorized the identified omissions into five distinct types.